 The fungus overwinters in mummified fruit on the ground.
-In spring, the mummies form cup or globe-shaped structures called apothecia.
+In spring, the mummies form cup-shaped structures called apothecia.
 Apothecia produce spores that infect young tissue and cause rapid wilting.
 This is called leaf and twig blight, or shoot blight.
 These symptoms are difficult to distinguish from frost injury or Botrytis shoot blight.
 These first infections form more spores, which are spread by rain, wind and bees to blossoms and other young tissue.
 The fungus then infects and invades developing fruit.
 Infected fruit become malformed and turn salmon-colored or grey by midsummer.
-By fall, these fruit drop to the ground where they turn to mummies, ready to produce apothecia the next spring.
+By fall, these fruit drop to the ground, ready to produce apothecia the next spring.

 Cultivars differ in susceptibility to both phases of mummyberry infection: shoot blight and fruit infection.
 Those that are most resistant to the shoot blighting phase of the disease include Bluejay, Darrow, Duke, Elliot, and Toro.
 Cultivars that appear to be the most susceptible are Bluegold, Blueray, Coville, Legacy, Northblue, Northsky, Patriot, and Sierra.
 Cultivars that are consistently resistant to the fruit infection phase include Northsky, Reka, Northblue, Bluegold, Bluejay, Weymouth, and Patriot.
 Those that are highly susceptible include Berkley, Herbert, Lateblue, Bluehaven, Elliot and Elizabeth and Blueray.
 Resistance to fruit infection appears to be unrelated to resistance to shoot blight, and weather factors can also affect cultivar response to the disease.

 Several fungicides are labeled for use against this disease.
 Labeled materials and state registrations change annually.
-Check with your Extension Specialist for current recommendations in your state.
+See pest management schedule for recommended materials and timing.

 Botrytis Blight/Gray Mold (Botrytis cinerea): As with other small fruits, Botrytis primarily affects blossoms and ripening fruit, although under certain circumstances the fungus can cause shoot blight as well.
 Infection occurs largely during bloom on flowers.
 The fungus survives the winter on dead twigs and on crop debris, and outside the field on other plants.
 It is present every year, but only causes severe damage during cool, wet periods lasting several days.
 The most critical period for infection is during bloom.
 Disease is most severe where excessive nitrogen has been used, where air circulation is poor, or where frost has injured blossoms.
-Rotted berries typically have a gray cast of the mycelium and spore-bearing structures present which gives the disease its name.
-Stem symptoms are hard to distinguish from those caused by Phomopsis, and the fungus usually must be isolated from the infected tissue in a diagnostic laboratory.
+Infected berries typically have a gray cast of mycelium and spores which gives the disease its name.
+Stem symptoms are hard to distinguish from those caused by Phomopsis.
+Consult your state university plant diagnostic lab for proper disease identification.
 Varieties possessing tight fruit clusters (for example, Weymouth, Blueray and Rancocas) are particularly susceptible to Botrytis.

 Management: When weather or history indicates that Botrytis will be a problem, fungicides should be applied, starting at mid- bloom, with subsequent sprays at 7-10 day intervals through petal fall.
 See pest management schedule for recommended materials and timing.

-Anthracnose (Colletotrichum acutatum): This fungus primarily damages fruit but may also infect twigs and spurs.
-It causes a salmon or rust-colored berry rot which can also ruin fruit quality.
+Anthracnose (Colletotrichum acutatum): This fungus primarily damages fruit, but may also infect twigs and spurs.
 Infected fruit often exhibit a soft, sunken area near the calyx-end of the fruit.
-Spores spread to “good” fruit during and after harvest, causing significant post-harvest losses.
+Salmon-colored spores spread to “good” fruit during and after harvest, causing significant post-harvest losses.
 The disease is especially prevalent during hot muggy weather and frequently occurs post-harvest.

 Anthracnose overwinters in dead or diseased twigs, fruit spurs, and cankers.
 Spores are released in spring, and are spread by rain and wind.
 Blossoms, mature fruit and succulent tissue are infected, and spores may be spread from these infections.
 Infected blossom clusters turn brown or black.
-Infected fruit show bright pink spore masses at the blossom end.
+Infected fruit show salmon-colored spore masses at the blossom end.
 Stem cankers are rare, but are about 1/8” in diameter, with raised purple margins when they are present.
-Young girdled stems die back, resulting in a brown withering of the leaves.
-Bluecrop, Bluetta, Chanticleer and Spartan are particularly susceptible to the disease.
+Young girdled stems die back, resulting in a brown withering of leaves.
+Bluecrop, Bluetta, Chanticleer and Spartan are particularly susceptible to anthracnose.
 Elliot and Weymouth appear to have good resistance.